wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

     (correct any spelling errors).

--   If you finish all of the above, spend some time checking out other people’s plant biographies – with luck, you will learn some really interesting things!
+-   If you finish all of the above, spend some time checking out other peoples plant biographies  with luck, you will learn some really interesting things!